The human brain is the most complex thing, and it matters to all of us. There’s nothing better to research.

 Deep phenotyping

-To understand how differences in functional brain organization relate to behavior and to learn how brain structures and behavioral abilities change with practice, we must do a much better job tracking and measuring real-world behaviors.
+To understand how differences in functional brain organization relate to behavior and to learn how brain structures and abilities change with behavior, we must do a better job tracking and measuring real-world behaviors.
 Questionnaires are notoriously unreliable and laboratory-based assessments are unrealistic, therefore we have turned to wearable biosensors.
-We are building a database of normative activity, as measured by bilateral upper extremity accelerometry, in children from birth until 18 years of age.
-In addition to standard neuropsychological tests and the NIH Toolbox, we are also adding accelerometry which provides information about sleep and activity levels to our adult studies.
+We have generated a database of normative activity, as measured by bilateral upper extremity accelerometry, in children from birth until 18 years of age.
+In addition to standard neuropsychological tests and the NIH Toolbox, we are adding accelerometry whenever possible, to garner information about sleep and activity levels.

 The list of research areas above is far from exhaustive since our rate limiting factor is people-power, not ideas.
-The general tenor of all the ideas/projects is that we are looking for better and more data per subject than most, because we aren’t averaging across individuals.
+The general tenor of all the ideas/projects is that we are looking for better and more data, both for individual-specific and population-level approaches.
 We’re interested in manipulations that will help us understand plasticity and we like going after difficult to obtain human data.
 We’re also interested in hardware and software tool development that will improve MRI data quality and bring us closer towards using functional MRI as a diagnostic tool in the hospital.

 This site was designed and coded by Andrew Van.
 View the source code here.
 Copyright (©) 2017 Andrew Van.